- - -

 Technics ST-S4 search eBay

-The ST-S4 is a low-profile, quartz-locked digital tuner with Wide and Narrow IF bandwidth settings, a digital signal-strength meter with readouts in dB, and 16 station presets.
+The ST-S4 is a low-profile, quartz-locked digital tuner with Normal and Super Narrow IF bandwidth settings, a digital signal-strength meter with readouts in dB, and 16 station presets.
 An ST-S6 sold for just $13 on eBay in 3/07.

 Technics ST-S6 (1982, $380) search eBay

 The ST-S6 is a low-profile digital tuner that our panelist Bob says sounds good.
 It has the electronic equivalent of 4 gangs and its features include Wide and Narrow IF bandwidth settings and a digital signal-strength meter with readouts in dB.
-The ST-S6 generally sells for $20-50 on eBay, with a low of $10 in 12/07 and a high of $68 in 9/05.
-[BF]
+The ST-S6 generally sells for $20-50 on eBay, with a low of $16 in 8/14 and a high of $70 in 10/11.

 Technics ST-S7 (1981, $350, black, silver) search eBay